 Best Of has only grown through the years after beginning in 2015, doubling in both audience in revenue each consecutive year.

-With the constant buzz around the contest, as well as having Forsyth’s largest black-tie event a year under our belt, we can only imagine what the 2018 Best of Forsyth contest may bring.
+With the constant buzz around the contest, as well as having Forsyth’s largest black-tie event a year under our belt, we can only imagine what the next versions of Best of Forsyth contest may bring.